 - Official documentation is required and may include court orders declaring your new name or a newly issued driver’s license or passport with your photo and new name.

-If you are unable to submit your request in person, you may complete the form and submit with notarized copies of your documentation.
+If you are unable to submit your request in person or through video, you may complete the form and mail it with original notarized copies of your documentation.
 Send your request to the address at the top of the form.
+NOTE: copies of notarized documents will not be accepted; the original notarized document must be submitted by USPS mail.

 Alumni who have legally changed names and wish for their CGU student record to reflect their new name should complete the Change of Personal Information form.
 Legal name changes for alumni require the same documentation as is required for current students.
 If the new legal name is significantly different from the former name the Registrar’s Office may add a transcript note stating “Transcript previously issued under different name”.
 Alumni may update their contact information directly with the Alumni Office, through their student portal, or through the Change of Personal Information form.